Skip to main content

 The Reolink RLC-810A is an 8MP PoE camera commonly used as a practical fixed-lens Blue Iris camera for general surveillance coverage.

-This page documents the camera’s role, setup priorities, and tuning considerations in a Blue Iris environment.
+This page documents the camera’s role, setup priorities, and tuning considerations within a Blue Iris environment.

 🎯 Objective